The Domestic Abuse Act

 Confidential advice and assistance if you’re trying to stop a forced marriage or you need help leaving a marriage you have been forced into.

-The Somerset Integrated Domestic Abuse service provides local information and general advice on accommodation, counselling, support groups and safety planning.
+Somerset Domestic Abuse provides local information and general advice on accommodation, counselling, support groups and safety planning.

 A charity supporting vulnerable people experiencing domestic abuse, sexual violence and stalking.

 For more information about domestic abuse.